xYanchi/covid-19-tracker/README.md

 The map uses Leaflet to create the map.
 The chart uses Chart.js for showing stats in charts.

+The user is able to see the number of cases, recovered and deaths of each country in real-time.
+This is effective to analyze whether the coronavirus spread is still strong with a circles on the map (size depends on numbers)

 Here is the hosted link: https://covid-19-tracker-8a231.web.app/

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).